 Please make sure you print confirmation of your payment to bring with you to your Visa interview.
 The payment confirmation can be printed from the FMJFEE website any time after entering your SEVIS ID, Last Name, and Date of Birth.
 Your SEVIS ID can be found on the top left of your I-20.

-Any questions regarding international study at GCTS-Boston should be directed to the International Student Advisor, Patricia Toledo at [email protected].
+Any questions regarding international study at GCTS-Boston should be directed to the International Student Advisor, Marie East at [email protected].